Step-by-Step Guide | October 17, 2022

 • Are there opportunities to partner around workforce development?
 Can you reach out to city government, regional economic development organizations or local community colleges to see how you might plug in?

-• How might electric school buses support regional just transition issues and efforts?
+• How might electric school buses support with regional just transition issues and efforts?

 • What opportunities do you have to share your experiences?
-Is there a State Association of Pupil Transportation or Clean Cities Coalition event where you could present?
+Is there a State Association of Pupil Transportation or Clean Cities and Communities Coalition event where you could present?

 • Are there opportunities to allow other districts to experience your electric school bus firsthand?